Episode 77 - The Hunger Games (Gary Ross, 2012) (with Tarja Laine)

 • Mendlesohn, Farah.
 2008.
 Rhetorics of Fantasy.
 Middletown: Wesleyan University Press.

 • Perkins, V.F.
 2005.
 “Where is the world?
 The horizon of events in movie fiction.”
-In Style and Meaning: Studies in the Detailed Analysis of Film, edited by John Gibbs and Douglas Pye, 16-41.
+In Style and Meaning: Studies in the Detailed Analysis of Film, eds.
+John Gibbs and Douglas Pye, 16-41.
 Manchester: Manchester University Press.